Devil's Bridge Sedona.

 ✨ READ THIS: Best Hikes in Sedona, Arizona

-As I mentioned above, my husband and I have hiked to Devil’s Bridge three times.
+As I mentioned above, my husband and I have hiked to Devil’s Bridge many times, with most times being in the winter months.

 If you really want to kick the crowds to the curb, visit this spot during the winter months, on a weekday, and start the hiking before sunrise.